-Below we're going to break down everything we know so far about the new watch, including our thoughts on whether it will ever actually happen.
-Then, further down, we've put together a list of the features we'd like from the first flagship Google watch.
+Below we're going to break down everything we know so far about the upcoming watch.
+Then, further down, we've put together a list of the features we'd like from the first flagship Google Watch.

 Cut to the chase